scanamo/scanamo/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 <!--
 As the project maintainer, I have to carefully balance new features with the limited time available for maintenance.
-While we highly value contributions, new features grow the codebase and increase the ongoing maintenance burden - so consider benefit vs maintenance cost - see https://github.com/scanamo/scanamo/blob/main/CONTRIBUTING.md#new-features for more details.
+While we highly value contributions, new features grow the codebase and increase the ongoing maintenance burden - so consider user-benefit vs maintenance cost.
+See https://github.com/scanamo/scanamo/blob/main/CONTRIBUTING.md#new-features for more details.
 -->